 Do women watch sports?
 Here we explore various studies about women athletes and women spectators

-At the end of 2021 and in the beginning of 2022, many information agencies researched the subject of how viewing attitudes had changed during the pandemic.
-How do people watch sports now and how are they going to watch sports in future?
+In 2021 and 2022, many information agencies researched how viewing attitudes had changed during the pandemic.
+How do people watch sports now, and how will they watch them in the future?

-These studies revealed quite a few interesting things.
-For example, according to a study conducted by Meta, three out of four sports fans use social media exclusively to follow sports events and their favourite teams.
-One in five spectators who watch sports regularly don’t identify themselves as sports fans.
-Also, it turns out that the popularity of women’s sports has risen significantly and that women, themselves, have became more active viewers.
-Likewise, they form a greater percentage of the total TV and online broadcast audiences.
+These studies revealed quite a few exciting things.
+For example, according to a survey by Meta, three out of four sports fans use social media exclusively to follow sports events and their favorite teams.
+One in five spectators who watch sports regularly don’t identify as sports fans.
+Also, it turns out that the popularity of women’s sports has risen significantly and that women, themselves, have become more active viewers.
+Likewise, they form a more significant percentage of the total TV and online broadcast audiences.

 The Meta study shows that Latin America boasts the most gender-balanced sports spectators.
 In Latin America, almost as many women as men watch sports (49 % vs. 51 %).

-The biggest difference in watching patterns between the sexes can be seen in the Middle East and in Africa.
-61% of men watch sports, and only 39% of women.
+The most significant difference in watching patterns between the sexes can be seen in the Middle East and Africa.
+61% of men watch sports, and only 39% of women do.

-“Growing up, I didn’t get to see Muslim women on billboards and on TV.
-I felt like my dreams and goals were limited, because how do you dream bigger without seeing someone who looks like you accomplish those things?” — Asma Elbadawi, the Sudanese athlete, basketball trainer and poetess, who convinced the International Basketball Federation to remove the ban on hijab-wearing, says:
+“Growing up, I didn’t see Muslim women on billboards or TV.
+I felt like my dreams and goals were limited, because how do you dream bigger without seeing someone who looks like you accomplish those things?”

 Where can we watch women’s sports?

-Despite the growing popularity of women’s sports, finding an online broadcast isn’t an easy task.
-This is even more the case on TV.
+Despite the growing popularity of women’s sports, finding an online broadcast isn’t easy.
+This is even more, the case on TV.

-Why do these results refer much more to the UK, if the poll was international?
-The answer has to do with the partnership which has been active between SkySport, the Women’s Sport Collective and BBC, since 2021.
-SkySports managers claim that growth in both audience size and engagement was extraordinary as a result of the integration.
+Why do these results refer much more to the UK if the poll was international?
+The answer has to do with the partnership which has been active between SkySport, the Women’s Sport Collective, and BBC since 2021.
+SkySports managers claim audience size and engagement growth were extraordinary due to the integration.

 “The final vs. a regular match?” — we might be skeptical of the significance of this statistic, but remember that men’s football is the most popular sport around — and beyond all reach in terms of the overall level of interest.
 But now women’s cricket can compete with it!

 Respondents from 33 out of 40 countries indicate that football is the most popular sport.
-In the USA it is outstripped by American football, in India by cricket, in Canada by hockey, and by basketball in the Philippines.
+In the USA it is outstripped by American football, in India — cricket, in Canada — hockey, and by basketball in the Philippines.

-Broadcasts of the Women’s Super League (WSL) show the highest ratings.
-Nielsen estimates that with the rise in WSL fans, the season’s total British audience was 14.5 million, with the League becoming the fourth most popular national league in the country.
+The Women’s Super League (WSL) broadcasts show the highest ratings.
+Nielsen estimates that with the rise in WSL fans, the season’s total British audience was 14.5 million, becoming the country’s fourth most popular national League.

-But the most important part of this picture is partnership.
-No league is able to become popular if sports fans don’t have access to watch its matches.
+But the most crucial part of this picture is a partnership.
+No league can become famous if sports fans don’t have access to watch its matches.

 A Completely New Audience

-25% of those who watched women’s cricket had never watched men’s cricket in the past.
-6 million WSL viewers had never watched Premier League games.
-The conclusion is simple — if you don’t provide access to women’s sports, you are losing potential audience.
+25% of those who watched women’s cricket had never watched men’s cricket in the past, and six million WSL viewers had never watched Premier League games.
+The conclusion is simple — if you don’t provide access to women’s sports, you are losing a potential audience.

-According to research conducted by Travis Scheadler and Audrey Wagstaff in 2020, respondents who described women’s sport as “slower” and “less exciting” didn’t have any experience of watching women’s competitions, i.e., their knowledge was built on prejudice.
+According to research by Travis Schaedler and Audrey Wagstaff in 2020, respondents who described women’s sports as “slower” and “less exciting” didn’t have any experience watching women’s competitions, i.e., their knowledge was built on prejudice.
 In addition, less than 10% of sports media covers women’s sports regularly.

 The Olympics have become gender balanced.
 48.8% of the Olympic athletes in Tokyo were women.
 At the Olympics in Beijing, this figure dropped a bit — to 45%.
 According to Thomas Bach, President of the International Olympic Committee (IOC), the Japanese Olympic games were the first gender-balanced in history.

 As the female viewer base grows, so do the top women’s sports leagues.
-But women, according to research, are more event-orientated.
-Women prefer to watch flagship matches and top competitions.
+But women, according to research, are more event-orientated, and women prefer to watch flagship matches and top competitions.
 These results give rise to great potential for audience growth and the ability to transform female viewers from occasional viewers into more frequent viewers.

-Let’s look at competitions which women manage to watch not only in the UK, but around the world.
-As compared to men, women are more likely to watch the Olympics and Women’s and Men’s World cups, including FIFA games and World Tennis Association events.
+Let’s look at competitions that women manage to watch not only in the UK but around the world.
+Compared to men, women are more likely to watch the Olympics and Women’s and Men’s World Cup, including FIFA games and World Tennis Association events.
 But women rarely watch regular championships, and this only leaves room for growth.

 How do women watch sports?

-We also conducted a survey among women in order to learn how they would prefer to watch games — whether alone or together, online or at the stadium, and what they feel they need in order to make viewing more pleasant.
+We also surveyed women to learn how they would prefer to watch games: whether alone or together, online or at the stadium—and what they need to make viewing more pleasant.

-It turns out that the majority of women watch sports only in the company of friends or partners.
-Some of the respondents specified that this depends on the sport: e.g., they like to watch football in the company of others, but will watch yachting or the Red Bull Cup alone.
+Most women watch sports only in the company of friends or partners.
+Some respondents specified that this depends on the sport: e.g., they like to watch football in the company of others but will watch yachting or the Red Bull Cup alone.

 We also asked an open question — what do you need to get pleasure from viewing sports online?
-A majority of women reiterated the importance of friends and good company, followed by snacks/food and lack of advertisement while watching.
-One of the respondents shared that a bottle of beer comes in handy, “maybe two if the game is bollocks”.
+Most women reiterated the importance of friends and good company, followed by snacks/food and a lack of advertisement while watching.
+One of the respondents shared that a bottle of beer comes in handy, “maybe two, if the game is bollocks”.

 What Watchers women think about sports

-“I loved watching sports as a child, but now it’s less interesting to me, although I am aware of the main world sporting events and sometimes I’ll watch.
+“I loved watching sports as a child, but now it’s less interesting to me, although I am aware of the leading world sporting events and sometimes I view them.
 But in my family, both men and women love and watch sports.
-Among my friends there are both male and female football fans.
+Among my friends, there are both male and female football fans.

-So it’s important for me to be aware and be able to keep a conversation going.
-While watching a match, I might participate in a general online chat (if this option is available in the stream), or exchange messages with those close to me about a significant victory in a messenger”. — Maria, Manager of Business Development
+So I need to be aware and be able to keep a conversation going.
+While watching a match, I might participate in a general online chat (if this option is available in the stream) or exchange messages with those close to me about a significant victory”. — Maria, Manager of Business Development